jpgordon00/UnityAsyncPrefabLoading/README.md

 ## Why?
 - Avoid Prefab loading lag by having both loading and instantiation in an asyncronous call
 - Execute code when groups of prefabs have finished asyncronously with optional C# actions
+- Cache prefabs by keeping inactive parent objects in the scene and by avoiding Resources.Load